ashcdev-hub/opencode-go-usage/README.md

 # Opencode Go Usage

 A lightweight macOS menu bar app that displays your [OpenCode GO](https://opencode.ai/go) subscription usage in real time.
-Rolling, weekly, and monthly limits with progress bars, no more checking a browser tab to see when your limits reset.
+No more checking a browser tab to see when your limits reset.

 Inspired by needing to quickly view usage stats that I wasn't seeing in [Opencode Stats](https://github.com/fayazara/opencode-stats).